Expressions of Interest for work experience placements in 2022 are now closed.

 A limited number of placements are available, and selections will be based on best fit with the experiences on offer.

 We are also committed to selecting students from a range of metropolitan and regional schools, as well as from government, independent and Catholic schools.

 We will let you know the outcome of your Expression of Interest within 3 weeks of the closing dates.

 This program is offered during the weeks when Parliament is sitting (meeting).
-The 2022 sitting days will be published as soon as they are available.
+Click here to find the 2022 sitting dates.
 This program is suitable for students interested in politics, economics and/or legal studies.
 There is also a customer service component of this program in supporting MPs and visitors to Parliament.
 During this placement, you will work with staff who directly support the sittings such as: